janvgils/gs-telemetry/ova/update.md

 So now the first run is done we will manually do the `kept back` packages.

-Is this example the command is `sudo apt-get install linux-headers-amd64 linux-image-amd64`
+In this example the command is `sudo apt-get install linux-headers-amd64 linux-image-amd64`

 ```
 Reading package lists...
 Done